jdarc/java-pt/README.md

 # Java PT

-A Java port of the [Go](https://golang.org/) version written by [Michael Fogleman](https://github.com/fogleman/pt) to compare the performance of these two languages.
+Java port of the [Go](https://golang.org/) version written by [Michael Fogleman](https://github.com/fogleman/pt) to compare the performance of these two languages.

 ### Running